 A form of machine learning called “Bayesian networks” can be used to predict market trends while utilizing a couple of machines.
 You can read all about Bayesian statistics and econometrics in this article.

 An AI which includes techniques such as 'Evolutionary computation' (which is inspired by genetics) and deep learning might run across hundreds or even thousands of machines.

-What can this AI do?
+What can AI do in Trading?

 - It can create a large and random collection of digital stock traders and test their performance on historical data.

 - It then picks the best performers and uses their style/patterns to create a new of evolved traders.

 - This process repeats multiple times and a digital trader that can fully operate on its own is created.

 These were some important strategy paradigms and modelling ideas.
 Next, we will go through the step-by-step procedure to build an algorithmic trading strategy.

 You can learn these paradigms in great detail in EPAT by QuantInsti which is world's first verified algorithmic trading course.